CedricDeVijt/PSE_Metro_Simulatie/tinyxml/readme.txt

 	Generates formatted output, with plenty of white space, intended to be as human-readable as possible.
 They are very fast, and tolerant of ill formed XML documents.
-For example, an XML document that contains 2 root elements and 2 declarations, will still print.
+For example, an XML document that contains 2 root elements and 2 declarations, will still printStats.

 C style input:
 	- based on FILE*